Information about the method used to prevent disclosure of personal information in the publication of health statistics.

 There was a public consultation and a quality assurance review of this final guidance, which has received ministerial approval.
 It should be used for all health statistics published for England.

 Download the main guidance and associated technical working papers from this page.
-For the final guidance please see the public consultation and a quality assurance review.

 - Confidentiality Guidance (2.5 MB pdf)